Tux-Script/check_mk-linux-updates/README.md

 * use in /usr/lib/check_mk_agent/local/CACHETIME/linux-updates.sh
 * cache_time at least 30min
 * don't use without cache-time
-* in cee use bakery witch custom-checks  "linux-updates/lib/local/1800/linux-updates.sh"
+* in cee use bakery with custom-checks  "linux-updates/lib/local/1800/linux-updates.sh"
 * configure thresholds for all in script on section "Declaration var / const /command"

 ## Default thresholds in script